w3c/wcag3/guidelines/terms/abbreviation.md

 :::

 :::example
-a11y is a numeronym that contains the first and last letter of the word 'accessibility' and the number 11 to indicate the 11 letters in between.
+a11y is a numeronym that includes the first and last letter of the word 'accessibility' and the number 11 to indicate the 11 letters in between.
 :::

 :::note